carolysg/breweries/docs/silver_data.md

 In this layer, the following transformations were applied to the data:

-- Missing data removal: Columns containing only null values were dropped.
+- Missing data removal: Columns containing only null values were dropped (if they exist).
+- Data types: 'longitude' and 'latitude' columns were transformed into float columns.
 - Standardization: All string columns were converted to lowercase.
 - Column deduplication: The 'state' column was removed if its values were identical to the 'state_province' column.